 Cycling for positive mental health

-- It improves your mood.
-Regular cyclists often talk about the "cycling high", cousin to the well-recognized "runner's high”.
-Cycling pumps blood around your body at a greater rate which allows for the rapid spread of endorphins and other good substances like dopamine, norepinephrine, and serotonin.
+• It improves your mood.
+Regular cyclists often talk about the "cycling high", cousin to the well-recognized "runner's high".
+Daily cycling pumps blood around your body at a greater rate, allowing for the rapid spread of endorphins and other suitable substances like dopamine, norepinephrine, and serotonin.

-- It promotes positive mental health.
-Self-Esteem, depression, anxiety, and stress are all positively affected through exercise, but the nature of cycling has to be one of the most effective activities for the head and heart.
+• It promotes positive mental health.
+Self-Esteem, depression, anxiety, and stress are all positively affected by exercise.
+Still, the nature of daily cycling has to be one of the most effective activities for the head and heart.

-- It helps you sleep better.
-Regular riding helps synchronize your circadian rhythm and can help to reduce levels of stress hormones that can make proper regenerative, deep sleep difficult.
+• It helps you sleep better.
+Regular riding helps synchronize your circadian rhythm and can help reduce stress hormone levels that can make proper regenerative, deep sleep difficult.

-- Improves your memory.
-Riding a bike helps to build new brain cells that are responsible for memory.
-See the ‘your brain on biking' section later in this piece for more Improves creative thinking.
-The regular, uniform movement of cycling has a relaxing effect on the brain, stabilizing both physical and mental functions.
+• Improves your memory.
+Riding a bike helps build new brain cells responsible for memory.
+See the 'Your brain on biking' section later in this piece for more Improved creative thinking.
+The regular, uniform movement of cycling relaxes the brain, stabilizing both physical and mental functions.

-Cycling promotes new thought patterns that promote feelings of calm and well-being.
-It can be a great way to "zone out," but you can even use it for a form of meditation.
-Tip: Concentrate on the actions, each movement of your legs, the rhythm of your breathing, the wind on your face.
-Focus only on the physical sensations and actions of riding and you may be surprised just how easily your mind clears.
+• Cycling promotes new thought patterns that promote feelings of calm and well-being.
+It can be a great way to "zone out," but you can even use it as a form of meditation.
+Tip: Concentrate on the actions, each movement of your legs, the rhythm of your breathing, and the wind on your face.
+Focus only on the physical sensations and actions of riding, and you may be surprised just how easily your mind clears.